 Connect up to 50 Hue lamps and light

 You can connect up to 50 lamps or lamps for Philips Hue Control Center.
 It’s just to start with one of the available starting kits and add Philips Hue products.
 You can then control all of your lights with your finger, via the official and 3rd party Philips Hue apps for iOS and Android smart devices.

-I feel most people overlook the one thing that make your kitchen stand out.
+I feel most people overlook the one thing that makes your kitchen stand out.
 That being lighting.
-To truly get the most our of your work-space you must have a mix of down-lights, wall and pendant lighting.
+To truly get the most out of your work-space you must have a mix of down-lights, wall, and pendant lighting.

-Philips have come out with a huge range of Hue lighting products, and they are very quickly becoming a very popular choice.
-The ability to really control the white color as well and dimming control on both of these Hue suspension pendant lamps, have made them a winner in my books.
+Philips has come out with a huge range of Hue lighting products, and they are very quickly becoming a very popular choice.
+The ability to really control the white color as well as dimming control on both of these Hue suspension pendant lamps, have made them a winner in my books.
 Apart from being slightly expensive, they will be a forever feature in our home.

 We have been very happy with the Hue range of products ever since we started with their light-strips which we use for stair lighting. just make sure to get a Hue base station controller to really make your smart light come alive.
 Check out some more pendant lights shown below from Amazon.